chrissix666/Jellyfin-Random-Button/README.md

 Initially, I tried to make the script more general by doing it without library IDs, but unfortunately, I couldn’t manage it.

 I also tried that when I go from the main view to random, and then switch between movie, set, and series, it wouldn’t lock afterwards, but would continue shuffling as long as the shuffle button is pressed.
 I even managed to implement a sort of memory with lastItemUsed.
 Unfortunately, it didn’t forget the lastItem when it was supposed to, resulting in random results instead of returning to the locked state.
+Also tried to equate seasons and episodes with the series, so that they wouldn’t have a fallback but would continue shuffling series.
+I think that’s possible too, but I wasn’t successful.

 Furthermore, I tried that if I land on a TV show, the next shuffle would shuffle a season, and the following one an episode, but that didn’t work either.
 The same happened when I tried to shuffle a collection, and then shuffle a movie from it next—also without success.
 I also attempted to implement a 'sub-shuffle button' that would only appear for collections, series, or seasons.
 However, I had trouble restricting its visibility: it was supposed to appear only in the respective container, but the buttons either always appeared or didn’t appear at all.